julianjandeleit/flutter-web-static-server/README.md

 or build executable only with go build main.go

 ### Windows
-There exists a Makefile for Windows, used as ´make install -f MakefileWin´.
+There exists a Makefile for Windows, used as `make install -f MakefileWin`.
-Assumes ´/bin/´ exists and is in path.
+Assumes `/bin/` exists and is in path.

 Dependencies like go and sudo can be installed using [scoop](http://scoop.sh).